tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 #### Gas

-Ethereum introduced the notion of *gas* as an abstract representation of the cost of resources used by nodes when processing transactions.
+Ethereum introduced the notion of *gas* as an abstract representation of the cost of the resources consumed by nodes when processing transactions.
 Every operation in the Ethereum Virtual Machine uses some amount of gas, and gas can be accepted at a market-variable price.
 Users propose a maximum amount of gas for their transaction; if the transaction uses less, they get the difference credited back.
 Tendermint adopts a similar abstraction,